ookayE/bootcamp-api/README.md

 findById() - retrieve a single document from a MongoDB collection findByIdAndEdit() - edit a document from a MongoDB collection findByIdAndDelete() - delete a document from a MongoDB collection

+Using asyncHandler.js to tidy up controller and make code more readable, concise, and more maintainable.

+Slug: Part of a URL that uniquely identifies a particular page on a website in a human-readable format.
+It typically consists of a few words separated by hyphens and is derived from the title or content of the page.
+The primary purposes of slugs are to improve readability, enhance SEO (Search Engine Optimization), and provide a user-friendly way to navigate and share URLs.

+Using slugify for improved SEO, better user experience, stable and descriptive URLs, efficient content management, and easier analytics tracking

+Creating seeder.js to manage data in Mongo DB.
+Right now it quickly deletes/imports json data found in data/bootcamps.json

+    -fs stands for "File System" and is a built-in module in Node.js.
+It provides a variety of functions to interact with the file system, allowing you to read from, write to, and manipulate files and directories on your operating system.